Committee on the Medical Effects of Air Pollutants: Activities

 COMEAP's periodic reports often make headline news on issues such as how many people die from air pollution, and the connections between air pollution and disease.
 In 2001, COMEAP warned that long-term exposure to particulates increases risk of premature death, especially from cardiovascular disease.
 One of its recent reports, issued in 2022, reviewed almost 70 epidemiological studies and concluded that air pollution is likely to increase the risk of cognitive decline and dementia in older people.

-COMEAP has also reported on the relative risks of breathing air pollution in different situations.
+The committee has also reported on the relative risks of breathing air pollution in different situations.
 In January 2019, for example, it reported that pollution from particulates is up to 30 times higher on the London Underground than on streets in the roads above, with the Northern Line having the worst air quality.
+Their most recent publication (2025) provides an assessment of evidence on the health effects of nano- and microplastic particles and fibres in the environment.

-COMEAP also advises on how to best communicate air pollution risks to the public (such as through the 1–10 point warning scale used in London) and how people should change their behaviour when air pollution levels are high.
+The committee also advises on how to best communicate air pollution risks to the public (such as through the 1–10 point warning scale used in London) and how people should change their behaviour when air pollution levels are high.